Skip to main content

 • “The art style and NPC/enemy design simply cannot receive enough praise.”

-• “It's got a super unique art style and vibe, and plays kinda like Bloodborne meets Resident Evil 4, better than any new Resident Evil game without a doubt.”
+• “It’s got a super unique art style and vibe, and plays kind of like Bloodborne meets Resident Evil 4, better than any new Resident Evil game without a doubt.”

-• “Honestly, there's a lot to like here even in its unpolished state, and if this was a bigger game, I'd have to give it a thumbs down for how unpolished it feels, but I'm going to give it a thumbs up because it kind of nails the atmosphere and the visuals.”
+• “Honestly, there's a lot to like here even in its unpolished state.
+If this was a bigger game, I'd have to give it a thumbs down for how unpolished it feels, but I'm giving it a thumbs up because it kind of nails the atmosphere and the visuals.”

 • gameplay